ctrlaltdeleon/infinitygauntlet/journal/journal-2019.md

 # May 15, 2019

 - What is `React`?
-  - React is a front-end JavaScript library developed by Facebook in 2011.
+  - React is a front-end `JavaScript` library developed by Facebook in 2011.
   - It follows component based approach which helps in reusable UI components.
 - What are the features of `React`?
   - Virtual DOM.
   - Server-side rendering.
   - Uni-directional data flow.
-- What's a `DOM`?
+- What's a DOM?
   - Document Object Model.
   - Gives characteristics to specific parts of an application.
   - It's a tree.